whuang37/csgo-market/README.md

 # Contributing

 Any contributions are free to make pull requests.
-I will review and merge accordingly. - [Analysis on CSGO Skins in the Steam Community Market](#analysis-on-csgo-skins-in-the-steam-community-market)
+I will review and merge accordingly.